nya3jp/tast/docs/writing_tests.md

 ## Coding style and best practices

-Test code should be formatted by [gofmt] and checked by [go vet].
-It should follow Go's established best practices as described by these documents:
+Test code should be formatted by [gofmt] and checked by [go vet], [golint] and [tast-lint].
+These tools are configured to run as pre-upload hooks, so don't skip them.

+Tast code should also follow Go's established best practices as described by these documents:

 *   [Effective Go]
 *   [Go Code Review Comments]